GMOD/mimosa/README.md

 to run the Mimosa test suite.

+## How do I deploy a Mimosa schema?

+If you want to use Mimosa with SQLite, that is the default:

+    perl script/mimosa_deploy.pl

+If you want to deploy Mimosa to an already installed Chado schema, pass the --chado flag

+    perl script/mimosa_deploy.pl --chado 1

+This will also require you to give the proper DSN to your Chado instance in app_mimosa.conf.

+If you want to use a different config file:

+    perl script/mimosa_deploy.pl --chado 1 --conf my_other.conf

 ## How do I start Mimosa ?

 To start Mimosa on the default port of 3000 :